tscnlab/LightLogR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-##### Please note that LightLogR is work in progress!
-If you are interested in the project and want to know more, please give us a [message](mailto:johannes.zauner@tum.de).

 # LightLogR <img src="man/figures/logo.png" align="right" height="139"/>

 <!-- badges: start -->